MSI-Sirajul/Termux-Studio/README.md

 ---

 ## 🚀 Overview
 **Termux-Studio** is an advanced automation script designed to transform your Termux terminal into a professional **Android App Development Station**.
-It silently installs all necessary tools, configures the environment (JDK 17, Gradle), and prepares your system for building APKs directly on your Android device.

 ## ✨ Features
 *   **Zero-Distraction UI:** Clean, colorful, and box-styled terminal interface.